Lost on how to get your online directory business out of the depths of page 13 in search results?

 Next up is Timely All-In-One Events Calendar, a popular event calendar plugin that’s been around since 2012.

-The plugin is designed to make creating and managing events easy and efficient.
+The plugin is designed to make event creation and management easy and efficient.

-It offers multiple themes for display, which can be easily customized using the inline calendar theme editor – so you can change the appearance of the calendar without code or an API.
+It offers multiple display themes that can be easily customized using the inline calendar theme editor – so you can change the calendar’s appearance without code or an API.

 Key features: